kinode-dao/kinode-book/src/chess_app/chat.md

 }
 ```

-These types need to be exhaustive, since we want to be able to feed every incoming message into a `match` statement that uses `ChessRequest` and `ChessResponse`.
+These types need to be exhaustive, since incoming messages will be fed into a `match` statement that uses `ChessRequest` and `ChessResponse`.
 For more complex apps, one could introduce a new type that serves as an umbrella over multiple "kinds" of message, but since a simple chat will only be a few extra entries into the existing types, it's unnecessary for this example.

 In order to add chat, the request type above will need a new variant, something like `Message(String)`.